 The purpose of this scenario is to have participants recognize early signs and symptoms of sepsis and to initiate the elements of a sepsis bundle.
-In addition, the participants should be prepared to notify the emergency response team and demonstrate BLS skills.
-For more details, refer to the "Facilitator Notes" on page 28.
+In addition, the participants should be prepared to notify the emergency response team and demonstrate basic life support (BLS) skills.
+For more details, refer to the "Facilitator Notes" on page 27.

 Earlier in the day, a female patient weighing 132 pounds (60 kg) underwent a laparoscopic right hemicolectomy for newly diagnosed colon cancer.
-The surgery was reported to be without complications.
+No complications from the surgery were reported.

-The patient has been on the medical-surgical nursing unit for the past 4 hours.
-Currently the patient is stable, has no complaints of pain, and has the following vital signs: BP 112/74, pulse 88, respirations 14, and temperature 37°C (98.6°F).
+The patient has been on the medical-

+surgical nursing unit for the past 4 hours.
+Currently the patient is stable, has no complaints of pain, and has the following vital signs: blood pressure (BP) 112/74, pulse 88, respirations 14, and temperature 37°C (98.6°F).

 The patient is on intake and output monitoring with a Foley catheter in place and draining clear yellow urine.
 The patient is to remain NPO for the next 24 hours.
-A 20-gauge IV catheter has been placed in the patient's right forearm with normal saline infusing at 150 mL/hour.
+A 20-gauge intravenous (IV) catheter has been placed in the patient's right forearm with normal saline infusing at 150 mL/hour.